 Other books in this series include Rolling Like Thunder

-Other books by this author include Rolling Like Thunder, Should've Been a Cowboy, Cowboys Like Us, Notorious
+Other books by this author which I have reviewed include Rolling Like Thunder, Should've Been a Cowboy, Cowboys Like Us, Notorious

 Seventeenth in the Sons of Chance Western romance series and revolving around the Chance family and its ranch.
 The couple focus is on Molly Gallagher and Ben Radcliffe.